terraform-aws-modules/terraform-aws-alb/README.md

 The module supports both (mutually exclusive):

-* Internal IP ALBs
+* Internal ALBs
-* External IP ALBs
+* External ALBs

 It's recommended you use this module with [terraform-aws-vpc](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws), [terraform-aws-security-group](https://registry.terraform.io/modules/terraform-aws-modules/security-group/aws), and [terraform-aws-autoscaling](https://registry.terraform.io/modules/terraform-aws-modules/autoscaling/aws/).

+Note:

+It's strongly recommended that the autoscaling module is instantiated in the same state as the ALB module as in flight changes to active target groups need to be propagated to the ASG immediately or will result in failure.
+The value of `target_group[n][name]` also must change any time there are modifications to existing `target_groups`.

 ## Why ALB instead of ELB